 Revenue growth: EQT, NBL, COG, and AR

-Antero Resources (AR) reported year-over-year revenue growth of ~27% in 2Q16.
+Antero Resources (AR) reported a revenue growth of ~17% in 1Q16 compared to 1Q15.
 The increase in revenues was primarily due to its favorable hedges and its higher production volumes.

 Note that all of the above companies were hedged in 2015 and are hedged in 2016 as well.
 Many other upstream companies are also hedged in 2016 to protect their cash flows.
 These companies include Chesapeake Energy (CHK) and Newfield Exploration (NFX).